Redmond, WA 98052

 Angelina Kidd, MFA is a Pacific Northwest artist specializing in the handmade: historical photographic processes, constructed imagery collage and paper arts.

 Born to a Cuban father and an American mother of Filipino and Polynesian descent, Angelina spent her early years in Honolulu, Hawai'i, before moving to the mainland.
 Angelina received her Master of Fine Arts from Lesley University School of Art & Design in Boston and has been featured in galleries and exhibitions around the country.
-A resident of Redmond, Washington, she splits her time between creative and movement practices as the owner of both her own art business and a Pilates studio in Redmond.

 The use of alternative and historical processes, such as wet plate collodion, encaustic, palladium, and pinhole/polaroid photography, is central to her style.
 Not only do these processes produce an antique, timeless effect; they also, through their increasing rarity, tell the story of the passage of time within the art form.
 Her technique of constructed imagery also sets her apart, as it allows her to craft and present scenes through photography that innovate beyond observation.

 I use photography to convey several themes.
 One is the possibility of life after life and the passage of the soul between these two planes of existence.
 Another is the theme of humanity's relationship with the natural world and its mysteries.
 In many of my photographs I use animals as characters, both as actors in their own right and to convey aspects of human experience to the viewer.
 The key elements of light, shadow and color combine with each of these themes to suggest an overarching sense of longing.

 At its most elemental level, photography is about light.
 Early photographs required long exposures to capture the necessary light for a composition, and even in today’s world of instant digital images, light remains the single most important aspect of photography.